 Students may receive a Federal Pell Grant for up to 600 percent of their lifetime eligibility.
 Attending full-time for two semesters utilizes 100 percent of this eligibility.
+Students who attend full-time in fall, spring and summer with the availability of year-round Pell will utilize 150 percent of their lifetime eligibility.
 If a student has met or exceeded the 600 percent maximum, the student will lose eligibility for additional Federal Pell Grants.
 Equivalences are calculated by adding together the percentage of a student's Pell eligibility that is received each year to determine whether the total amount meets or exceeds 600 percent.
 Students may view their Federal Pell Grant usage at www.nslds.ed.gov.